camille-e-e/TaNa-T/README.md

 # TaNa-T
-Temperature-dependent version of the Tangled Nature (TaNa) model.
+The TaNa+T is a temperature-dependent version of the Tangled Nature (TaNa) model.